In a mixing bowl, mix 3/4 cup (100 g) all-purpose flour and a pinch of instant yeast.

 Flip the dough onto a sheet of parchment paper.
 Using a razor, slit that dough lengthwise at least 1/2

 inch deep and at a 45 degree angle.
-Lightly oil that slit with salad oil.
+Lightly oil that slit with vegetable oil.

 Once the oven is preheated, carefully place the dough on the hot baking stone